learningequality/ka-lite-installers/debian/README.md

 The Debian installer is based on [stdeb](https://github.com/astraw/stdeb) which is a tool that automatically converts a normal *setup.py*-based package to a Debian package structure.
-This means that there are two ways to install the source of kalite on a Debian system:
+There are two equivilent ways of installing KA Lite:

-  1. `python setup.py sdist && pip install dist/xxx.tar.gz` - invokes the setup.py file in the current directory
+  1. `pip install ka-lite-static` -- installs KA Lite from PyPi with all dependencies builtin ("static").
-  1. `dpkg -i NAME_OF_PACKAGE.deb` - installs as a usual .deb file
+  1. `dpkg -i NAME_OF_PACKAGE.deb` - installs KA Lite from a Debian package.

-NB!
-Please note that the following method will not render a correct result:
+The Debian package essentially uses the same distribution script (setup.py) as the other installers and hence does as little platform-specific work as possible.

 Introduction
 ------------